-Payment Record .
-The District has previously issued one series of unlimited tax road bonds in the principal amount of \$12,135,000, all of which is outstanding as of August 31, 2017 (the "Outstanding Unlimited Tax Bonds") and one series of contract revenue bonds in the principal amount of \$4,980,000, all of which is outstanding as of August 31, 2017 (the "Outstanding Contract Revenue Bonds").
+Payment RecordThe District has previously issued one series of unlimited tax bonds in the principal amount of \$2,500,000, all of which is outstanding as of March 15, 2018 and one series of unlimited tax road bonds in the principal amount of \$12,135,000, all of which is outstanding as of March 15, 2018 (the "Outstanding Unlimited Tax Bonds").
+The District also has previously issued one series of contract revenue bonds in the principal amount of \$4,980,000, all of which is outstanding as of March 15, 2018 (the "Outstanding Contract Revenue Bonds").
 See "FINANCIAL STATEMENT- Outstanding Bonds."
 The District has never defaulted in the payment of principal and interest on its previously issued bonds.

-Not Qualified Tax Exempt Obligations .
-The Bonds are not "qualified tax-exempt obligations" for financial institutions.
-Municipal Bond Rating and Insurance The District has not applied for an underlying rating nor is it expected that the District would have received an investment grade rating had such application been made.
-Legal Opinion Allen Boone Humphries Robinson LLP, Bond Counsel, Houston, Texas.
-Financial Advisor FirstSouthwest, a Division of Hilltop Securities Inc., Houston, Texas.
-Disclosure Counsel Norton Rose Fulbright US LLP, Houston, Texas.
-Engineer .LJA Engineering, Inc., Houston, Texas.
+Not Qualified Tax Exempt

+Municipal Bond Insurance